What is Image SEO? How to Optimize Website Images to Boost Ranking

 You’ll want to size the image just right.
 If the image’s file size is too big, that could slow the load time of the page.
 That could bounce some users right off of your site and to a competitor’s.
 It could also hurt your rankings.

 Photoshop is a fantastic program for helping make sure your images are the perfect size while retaining their quality.
-If you don’t have it, you can use Adobe Spark to resize your images for no charge.
+If you don’t have it, you can use Adobe Spark or BeFunky (which I love for editing images for its Photoshop-like options with 1% of the learning curve) to resize your images for free.

 Use Plugins and Tools for Compressing Your Images